sabarish-gurajada/Dveopsfinal_TCS_171119/README.md

 # News Application using React JS | Node.js | LowDB | REST API

-This web application involves building a simple news application which fetches news articles from an external api vendor and display them in web application
+This web application involves building a simple news application which fetches news articles from an external api vendor and display them in web application.

 ### Overview of the Application
 * This web application allows the user to login.
 Error handling has been done, incorrect username or password won't allow the user to login.
 For login, you can use -> (username: **akr**, password: **akr**)